 - DK weight cotton yarn (50g, 90% cotton, 10% cashmere): you will need 14 (12, 13, 16, 18, 19, 20) 50g skeins of cotton yarn.

 - Tapestry needle.
-I use, love and recommend this stainless steel set.
-You get different eye sizes to accommodate for different yarn sizes and they come in a very handy little tube.
-I used to keep losing and braking my tapestry needles until I got these.
+I use, love, and recommend this stainless steel set.
+You get different eye sizes to accommodate different yarn sizes and they come in a very handy little tube.
+I used to keep losing and breaking my tapestry needles until I got these.

 This is a comfy oversized dress fitted with 5 to 10 cm / 2” to 4” ease.